 - a.
 If the commodity was not harvested directly into residue sample bags, the explanation needs to state into what they were harvested, e.g., plastic lined baskets, buckets that had been cleaned with soap and water, etc. It is permissible to place the commodity into a plastic resealable bag within the residue sample bag anytime not explicitly forbidden in the study protocol. - b.
 Describe the sampled commodity, refer to the protocol for specific requirements - c.
 If sampling occurred after or separately from the harvest, describe the sampling procedures used to ensure a representative sample. - d.
-Description of modifications Identify how did the researcher: - 1. cut off roots or remove dead/senescent leaves (document what was used); how did the researcher do it; e.g. cut onion leaves 1 inch above bulb? - 2. dried the crop (document where, length of time, temperatures, how contamination was avoided, what was cleaned and how)? - 3. shelled beans, pit cherries, etc. (document how the process was done; if mechanical sheller, combine or other device used, include model numbers and/or unique identifiers)?
+Description of modifications Identify how -the researcher: - 1.
+Cut off roots or removed dead/senescent leaves (document what was used); how did the researcher do it; e.g. cut onion leaves 1 inch above bulb? - 2.
+Dried the crop (document where, length of time, temperatures, how contamination was avoided, what was cleaned and how)?
+The form Drying Oven Use and Cleaning Log in the Facility Files eFDB may be used for documenting the use and maintenance of a drying oven.

-4. cut crop to reduce bulk weight or remove pits (what was done; where was it done; how was sample contamination prevented; e.g. starting with the untreated peaches first, the fruit were cut in half, the pit removed, one half of peach was placed in residue sample bag, the other discarded; the peaches were cut on the plastic covered tailgate of the project vehicle, using a separate cutting board and knife for the untreated and treated samples; the entire untreated sample was completed and bagged prior to starting on the treated samples; new gloves and plastic were used between samples and the cutting boards and knives were washed with soap and water before use)?
+- 3. Shelled beans, pit cherries, etc. (document how the process was done; if mechanical sheller, combine or other device used, include model numbers and/or unique identifiers)? - 4.
+Cut crop to reduce bulk weight or remove pits (what was done; where was it done; how was sample contamination prevented; e.g. starting with the untreated peaches first, the fruit were cut in half, the pit removed, one half of peach was placed in residue sample bag, the other discarded; the peaches were cut on the plastic covered tailgate of the project vehicle, using a separate cutting board and knife for the untreated and treated samples; the entire untreated sample was completed and bagged prior to starting on the treated samples; new gloves and plastic were used between samples and the cutting boards and knives were washed with soap and water before use)?